TicktW/kubefay/README.md

 kubefay is a network solution for [kubernetes](https://kubernetes.io/docs/home/).
 Before using Kubefay, please first familiarize with K8s and understand [CNI](https://github.com/containernetworking/cni).

 ### Naming of kubefay
 The name Kubefay comes from [Chang'e](https://en.wikipedia.org/wiki/Chang%27e), an ancient Chinese mythological figure.
 Chang'e longed for a beautiful paradise, and finally became a fairy in the Moon Palace through hard work.
-Network virtualization is also a fascinating field, and Kubefay will rush to the heaven of network virtualization!
+Network virtualization is also a fascinating field, which is the destination for kubefay as paradise for Chang'e.

 ### Why Kubefay